What if I told you that you can get a FREE mini-vacation on the way to your destination – and you wouldn’t have to plan a bit of it? Intrigued?

 All of the free tours include an English-speaking tour guide, so even those who do not speak Korean can enjoy the tours without any difficulties.

-For more information: Click for details on the free transit tours in Korea
+For more information: Click for current details on the free stopover programs in Korea

 - You must be eligible to enter Korea.